 The majority of the world’s 26.6 million refugees fall under at least four of the eight Zakat categories mentioned in Qur’an 9:60.
+More than 50 percent of the world’s refugees and IDPs originate from Organization of Islamic Cooperation (OIC) member countries.
 Through its Zakat initiative, the UN Refugee Agency has created an efficient, compliant and trusted option to support vulnerable families while helping people fulfill their giving obligations.

 All of UNHCR’s Zakat donations are strictly channeled through cash and in-kind assistance programs delivered to the most vulnerable refugees and internally displaced families, including those in hard-to-reach areas like Lebanon, Jordan, Iraq, Yemen, Egypt, Mauritania, Nigeria and Bangladesh.

 Zakat is mandatory for all Muslim adults who reach the Nisab threshold and can be given anytime during the year.
 You can use USA for UNHCR’s calculator to determine how much Zakat you need to give based on currency and assets like gold, silver, cash or stocks.

 UNHCR's Refugee Zakat Fund is compliant and backed by five fatwas from leading scholars and institutions, which mention three essential points: